George Sutherland-Leveson-Gower, 3rd Duke of Sutherland: Early life

 Sutherland was born on 19 December 1828 at Hamilton Place, London.
 He was the son of George Sutherland-Leveson-Gower, 2nd Duke of Sutherland and Lady Harriet Elizabeth Georgiana Howard.

 He was educated at Eton College and King's College London.

 Career

 Sutherland was Liberal Member of Parliament for Sutherland from 1852 until he succeeded his father as Duke in 1861.

 He took part in a number of state occasions.
 He was one of the British delegation to the coronation of Tsar Alexander II of Russia in 1856, hosted the public visit by Garibaldi to Britain in 1864, attended the opening of the Suez Canal in 1869, and accompanied the Prince of Wales (later Edward VII) on his state visit to India in 1876.

-He was Lord Lieutenant for the county of Cromarty from 1852 until the role was abolished in 1891, and Lord Lieutenant of Sutherland from 1861 until his death.
+He was Lord Lieutenant of Cromarty from 1852 until the role was abolished in 1891, and Lord Lieutenant of Sutherland from 1861 until his death.

-Sutherland chaired a committee that organised charitable work to help those involved with the Turko-Russian and Zulu wars.
+Sutherland hosted Ulysses S. Grant at Dunrobin when the former president visited Scotland in 1878.
+He later chaired a committee that organised charitable work to help those involved with the Turko-Russian and Zulu wars.